aalbertinib/Hollywood-Animal-Master/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the **GNU Affero General Public License v3.0** (AGPL-3.0).

+This means any modifications deployed as a web service must have source code made available to users.

 ---